vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Slinky.md

 #Case Someone loses a slinky, and it turns into a giant fetch quest.
+Which leads into a horrible and ironic turn of events.